IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 7. Deploy bar file for [HTTPRequestApp flow](int-deployment.md#deploy-bar-file-to-cp4i-integration-servers) into CP4I Integration Server.
 Do for **HTTPRequestApp** only for now.

-8. Test the deployed BARs
+## Test the deployed Request and Response Services

    a.
 Open Terminal on your local machine

    b.
 Use curl command to test your deployment

 ```
 curl -v http://http-response-app-http-cp4i.apps.daffy-mukhc7i9.cloud.techzone.ibm.com/responseService